moak13/recipe_app/README.md

 6. create a branch

-7. cheackout to your branck
+7. cheackout to your branch

 8. commit changes